matn7/CS-Notes/src/main/java/compact/README.md

     - The **blocked** state indicates that a thread is waiting for a resource to be available.
     - The **terminated** state indicates that a thread has completed execution.
 - Interview question: What are the different states that a thread can be in in Java?
-    - Answer: A thread can be in one of four states in Java: new, runnable, blocked, and terminated.
+    - A thread can be in one of four states in Java: new, runnable, blocked, and terminated.

 **Thread scheduling**

 - The Java Virtual Machine schedules threads for execution using a technique called time-slicing.
 - Threads are assigned a priority, and the scheduler will run the highest-priority thread that is runnable.
 - Interview question: How does the Java Virtual Machine schedule threads for execution?
-    - Answer: The Java Virtual Machine schedules threads for execution using a technique called time-slicing.
+    - The Java Virtual Machine schedules threads for execution using a technique called time-slicing.
     - Threads are assigned a priority, and the scheduler will run the highest-priority thread that is runnable.

 **Thread-safe data structures**